 - presenting a united 'organisational' approach to reconciliation

-The BCRN is excited to announce the commissioning of indigenous artworks from four Aboriginal and Torres Strait Island artists - Patrice Mahoney, Adam Magennis, Safina Stewart and her daughter Arieta Fergie.
-The artworks were launched on May 28 as part of National Reconciliation Week 2019 and will be used to further promote recognition and reconciliation across Bass Coast.
+The BCRN commissioned indigenous artworks from four Aboriginal and Torres Strait Island artists - Patrice Mahoney, Adam Magennis, Safina Stewart and her daughter Arieta Fergie.
+The artworks were launched in 2019 as part of National Reconciliation Week 2019 and has been used to further promote recognition and reconciliation across Bass Coast.